Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitwidgets/README.md

 > ...
 > ```

-Once you have successfully imported the toolkit, you can create individual tools in your own widgets files.

-- In your widgets code, create a new instance of the tool you wish to use and add it to your widgets layout.
+**STEP 6:** Once you have successfully imported the toolkit, you can create individual tools in your own widgets files.
+In your widgets code file (for example: `TestNorthArrow.cpp`), create a new instance of the tool you wish to use and add it to your widgets layout.
 You will also normally need to pass the `GeoView` which the tool is designed to work with:

 > ```cpp
 >  #include "Esri/ArcGISRuntime/Toolkit/NorthArrow.h"